0xvadym/awesome-defi-product-management/README.md

 ## Communities
 1. [DeFi Product Management](https://t.me/defiproduct) is a telegram group dedicated to UX, memes, analytics, and growth of DeFi products
-2. [SF crypto product management group](https://www.eventbrite.com/e/sf-crypto-product-manager-group-good-product-management-in-turbulent-times-defi-with-swapnet-tickets-99299754238) is a community of PMs mostly for SF area
+2. [Crypto PM group](https://discord.com/invite/sv7YYW8) is building a community for Crypto PMs and serves as a Product hub for builders
 3. [Blockchain PM Community](https://t.me/BlockchainPMCommunity)

 ## Contribute